Biden to host Swedish PM for talks on NATO and Ukraine - ExBulletin

 Biden to host Swedish PM for talks on NATO and Ukraine

-Washington (AFP) US President Joe Biden will host Swedish Prime Minister Ulf Kristersson next week to discuss transatlantic security cooperation and the war in Ukraine, the White House announced on Saturday.
+WASHINGTON US President Joe Biden will host Swedish Prime Minister Ulf Kristersson this week to discuss transatlantic security cooperation and the war in Ukraine, the White House announced on Saturday.

-The two leaders “will review our growing security cooperation and reaffirm their view that Sweden should join NATO as soon as possible,” the White House said in a statement about the July 5 meeting.
+The two leaders will review our growing security cooperation and reaffirm their view that Sweden should join NATO as soon as possible, the White House said in a statement about Wednesday’s meeting.

 Sweden applied to join NATO in May 2022, three months after Russia invaded Ukraine, but its membership application, which must be ratified by all 31 member states, was blocked by Turkey. and Hungary.

-Western officials had hoped to officially welcome Sweden to the bloc when a NATO summit is held in Lithuania on July 11-12.
+Western officials hoped to officially welcome Sweden to the bloc when a NATO summit is held in Lithuania from July 11-12.

-But earlier this week, Turkish President Recep Tayyip Erdogan denounced Sweden for allowing a protest in which a man burned pages of the Koran, further clouding the Nordic nation’s chances of quickly joining the military alliance.
+But last week Turkish President Recep Tayyip Erdogan denounced Sweden for allowing a protest in which a man burned pages of the Koran, further clouding the Nordic nations’ chances of quickly joining the military alliance.

-At the White House on Wednesday, Biden and Kristersson will also “discuss our shared commitment to supporting Ukraine in the face of Russia’s brutal war of aggression,” the White House said.
+The White House said Mr. Biden and Mr. Kristersson will also discuss our shared commitment to supporting Ukraine in the face of Russia’s brutal war of aggression.

 They will also discuss transatlantic coordination on China, climate change and emerging technologies.